python-microservices/pyms/README.md

 We start creating these projects to try to solve all the problems we have found in our professional lives about microservices architecture.

-Nowadays, is not perfect and we have a looong roadmap, but we hope this library could help other felas and friends ;)
+Nowadays, is not perfect and we have a looong roadmap, but we hope this library could help other fellas and friends ;)

 ## Installation